 The amplifier design incorporates features and devices which make it resistant to mains-born interference.
 But some CH boilers/fridges/cookers etc can generate RF (radio frequency) interference which travels through the air (and walls).
 Although rare this can be very irritating.
-Usually a simple cure by fitting a capacitor to the offending unit will effect a cure (ask us).
+In this case a simple capacitor is often all that is needed to effect a permanent cure (ask us).